Basic bank accounts

 Bottom line

 Basic bank accounts are not as good as regular bank accounts.
-However, these can be a life-saver for those who get rejected for any other type of account due to a poor credit score.
+However, these can be a life-saver for those who have been rejected for any other type of account due to a poor credit score.

-Once you have started to fix your credit score, it is recommended to switch from a basic account to a regular bank account, so you can take advantage of the extra features available.
+Once you have started to improve your credit score, it’s recommended that you switch from a basic account to a regular bank account, so you can take advantage of the extra features available.

 Frequently asked questions